joelllee/Getting-Cleaning-Data/CodeBook.md

 # Data

-The data is taken from the "Human Activity Recognition Using Smartphones Data Set" and is taken from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The data is taken from the "Human Activity Recognition Using Smartphones Data Set" and is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # Transformations